dashingsoft/pyarmor/docs/mode.rst

 * Mode 2

 In this mode, the obfuscated scripts can't be imported from plain script.
-But it could be run by Python interpreter directly, or imported by other obfuscated scripts.
+It could be run by Python interpreter directly, or imported by other obfuscated scripts.